-- (A) If and when the Corporation undertakes to select financial service providers or underwriters, the Corporation shall provide reasonable notice by publishing such notice in at least two (2) newspapers of general circulation in the State of Florida and at least in one (1) financial trade journal.
-The notice in such publications shall appear once a week for two (2) consecutive weeks.
+- (A) If and when the Corporation undertakes to select financial service providers or underwriters, the Corporation shall provide reasonable notice by publishing such notice in at least two (2) newspapers of general circulation in on the State of FloridaCorporation's website and at least in one (1) financial trade journal.
+The website notice in such publications hall be posted for at least two (2) consecutive weeks and notice in any financial trade journal(s) shall appear once a week for two (2) consecutive weeks.
 The notice shall include specific information about the procedure for submission of proposals.
 Furthermore, the notice shall provide appropriate information on whom to contact at the Corporation regarding information about the bond issuance.
-In the event of an emergency, as reasonably determined by the Board, the Corporation is not bound to the notice provisions herein, but rather shall use reasonable notice based on the existing situation and circumstances. - (B) The Corporation shall not engage the services of any person or firm as a securities broker or bond underwriter that is not eligible to be engaged by the State under the provisions of §215.684, F. S. - (C) The Corporation shall make all selections of any financial service providers and/or managing underwriters at a noticed public meeting, noticed in the same way as other publicly noticed meetings held by the Board of the Corporation. - (D) Before any managing underwriter or financial advisor may be chosen by the Corporation to participate in any way in any bond or other security issuance allowed pursuant to §621.351(2)(g)(2), F. S., the managing underwriter or financial advisor must provide to the Corporation a disclosure statement required by §627.3513, F. S., containing at least the following information: - (1) An itemized list setting forth the nature and estimated amounts of expenses to be incurred by the managing underwriter in connection with the issuance of such bonds.
-Notwithstanding the foregoing, any such list may include an item for miscellaneous expenses, provided such item includes only minor items of expense which cannot be easily categorized elsewhere in the statement. - (2) The names, addresses, and estimated amounts of compensation of any finders connected with the issuance of the bonds. - (3) The amount of underwriting spread expected to be realized and the amount of fees and expenses expected to be paid to the financial adviser. - (4) Any management fee charged by the managing underwriter. - (5) Any other fee, bonus, or compensation estimated to be paid by the managing underwriter in connection with the bond issue to any person not regularly employed or retained by it.
+In the event of an emergency, as reasonably determined by the Board, the Corporation is not bound to the notice provisions herein, but rather shall use reasonable notice based on the existing situation and circumstances. - (B) The Corporation shall not engage the services of any person or firm as a securities broker or bond underwriter that is not eligible to be engaged by the State under the provisions of §215.684, F.-S. - (C) The Corporation shall make all selections of any financial service providers and/or managing underwriters at a noticed public meeting, noticed in the same way as other publicly noticed meetings held by the Board of the Corporation. - (D) Before any managing underwriter or financial advisor may be chosen by the Corporation to participate in any way in any bond or other security issuance allowed pursuant to - (D) §621§627.351(2)(g)(26), F.-S., the managing underwriter or financial advisor must provide to the Corporation a disclosure statement required by §627.3513, F.-S., containing at least the following information: - (1) An itemized list setting forth the nature and estimated amounts of expenses to be incurred by the managing underwriter in connection with the issuance of such bonds.
+Notwithstanding the foregoing, any such list may include an item for miscellaneous expenses, provided such item includes only minor items of expense which cannot be easily categorized elsewhere in the statement. - (2) The names, addresses, and estimated amounts of compensation of any finders connected with the issuance of the bonds. - (3) The amount of underwriting spread expected to be realized and the amount of fees and expenses expected to be paid to the financial adviser.

+- (4) Any management fee charged by the managing underwriter. - (5) Any other fee, bonus, or compensation estimated to be paid by the managing underwriter in connection with the bond issue to any person not regularly employed or retained by it.